Estes Park, Colorado: Local attractions

 The historic Stanley Hotel, which opened in 1909.

 One of several campgrounds in and around Estes Park, popular with tourists who visit Rocky Mountain National Park.

 Estes Park's outskirts include The Stanley Hotel, built in 1909.
 An example of Edwardian opulence, the hotel continues to provide overnight accommodation to guests to this day, offering a broad range of activities and events including daily history and ghost tours of the hotel & the Cascades Restaurant and Whiskey Bar.

 On May 21, 2021 the Mustang Mountain Coaster opened in Estes Park on the Sombrero Ranch.
 Built and operated by the Walker family the coaster demonstrates a diversification of outdoor adventures provided by the ranch whilst ensuring the protection of the natural landscape and is touted as the only mountain coaster located in relatively close proximity to the Denver, Boulder and Fort Collins area.

 Opening to the public in July, 1955 the Estes Park Aerial Tramway carries passengers from the outskirts of Estes Park to the summit of Prospect Mountain, boasting a ridership of over 3 million.
 The Tramway was built and operated by the Heron family until March 21, 2024.
 Controlling interest in the Tramway was sold to Gondola Ventures who reopened and have been operating the Tramway since May 25, 2024.

 Olympus Dam, on the outskirts of the town, is the dam that creates Lake Estes, a lake which is the site for boating and swimming in Estes Park.
 There are some hotels on the shore.

 Roughly three to four million tourists visit Rocky Mountain National Park each year, with 2021 seeing 4.4 million tourist visits; most use Estes Park as their base.
 In the spring and fall, wapiti travel through the town on their migrations to and from the national park.

 Infrastructure

 Transportation

-Trail Ridge Road, the highest continuous highway in the United States, runs from Estes Park westward through Rocky Mountain National Park, reaching Grand Lake over the continental divide.
+Trail Ridge Road, the highest continuous highway in the United States with a maximum elevation of 12,183 ft, runs from Estes Park westward through Rocky Mountain National Park, reaching Grand Lake over the continental divide.